 Abstract

-Colorectal cancer (CRC) has been designated as a main global problem, especially due to the high prevalence in developed countries.
-CRC mostly occurs in the form of sporadic (75%80%), and only 20%25% of the patients have a family history.
-Several processes involved in the development of CRC such as a combination of genetic and epigenetic alterations.
+Colorectal cancer (CRC) has been designated a major global problem, especially due to its high prevalence in developed countries.
+CRC mostly occurs sporadically (75%80%), and only 20%25% of patients have a family history.
+Several processes are involved in the development of CRC such as a combination of genetic and epigenetic alterations.
 Epigenetic changes, including DNA methylation play a vital role in the progression of CRC.
-Complex interactions between susceptibility genes and environmental factors, such as a diet and sedentary lifestyle, lead to the CRC development.
-Clinical and experimental studies substantiate the beneficial effects of dietary polyunsaturated fatty acids (PUFA) in preventing the CRC.
-From a mechanistic viewpoint, it has been suggested that the PUFA are pleiotropic agents that alters chromatin remodeling, membrane structure and downstream cell signaling.
+Complex interactions between susceptibility genes and environmental factors, such as a diet and sedentary lifestyle, lead to the development of CRC.
+Clinical and experimental studies have confirmed the beneficial effects of dietary polyunsaturated fatty acids (PUFAs) in preventing CRC.
+From a mechanistic viewpoint, it has been suggested that PUFAs are pleiotropic agents that alter chromatin remodeling, membrane structure and downstream cell signaling.
 Moreover, PUFAs can alter the epigenome via modulation of DNA methylation.
-In this review, we will summarize recent investigations linking PUFA and DNA methylation- associated colorectal cancer risk.
+In this review, we summarize recent investigations linking PUFAs and DNA methylation- associated CRC risk.

 Key words: Colorectal cancer; Poly unsaturated fatty acids; DNA methylation, Epigenetic; Docosahexaenoic acid; Eicosapentaenoic acid